Sorry, you need to enable JavaScript to visit this website.

 10. Youth Work

 Youth work in Hungary fits into the discontinuous traditions of youth policy.
-Its current understanding and infrastructure were created a long time ago by Mobilitás National Youth Service.
-Since 2013, most of the methodological support and knowledge base of youth work can be found in the Elisabeth Youth Foundation Nonprofit Ltd. [(Erzsébet Ifjúsági Alap), hereinafter referred to as Elisabeth Youth Fund or EYF].
-Since 2003, there have been various forms of formal training for youth workers, but the prestige and recognition of the youth profession is still not comparable to other fields of education.
+Its current understanding was predominantly created by Mobilitás National Youth Service, which existed as the methodological and infrastructural background to youth work between 1995 and 2013.
+Since then, most of the methodological development and knowledge base of youth work have been supported by institutions funded by the EU, but since 2023, no such infrastructure exists.
+Since 2003, there have been various forms of formal training programmes for youth workers, but the prestige and recognition of the youth profession are still not comparable to other fields of education.

 In Hungary, there is no official definition of youth work.
-The National Youth Strategy (Nemzeti Ifjúsági Stratégia) refers to youth work as one of the youth services that play a key role in the development of youth.
-In more recent Government documents, youth work is often understood in the context of municipal coordination (after the change of the name of the education programme), but the EU terminology of youth work appears more and more frequently in policy discourses, following the strategic documents.
+The National Youth Strategy listed youth work as one of the key youth services contributing to youth development, but the strategy expired in 2024, and as of March 2026, a new one has not yet been put in place.
+In more recent government documents, youth work is often understood in the context of municipal (community) coordination (after the name change of the education programme), but the EU terminology of youth work frequently appears in policy discourses, following the strategic documents.

-As of 2023, youth work in Hungary has three pillars, three organisational modes.
-Specific 'grassroots' youth communities can be identified at the local (small scale) level.
+As of 2026, youth work in Hungary has three pillars, three organisational modes.
+Specific 'grassroots' youth communities can be identified at the local (small-scale) level.
 There are numerous NGOs and civil organisations (including the scouting movement and other religious youth organisations) active in the field.
-These are typically project-funded by the central Government or by EU grants.
-And finally, the public infrastructure exists, coordinated by the Deputy State Secretariat for Youth Affairs in the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium).
+These are typically project-funded by the central government or by EU grants.
+Finally, the public infrastructure exists, coordinated by the Deputy State Secretariat for Young People in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
+The public pillar of youth work includes services maintained by municipalities as well.
+At the municipal level, the provision of youth-related tasks is mandatory; however, there is no normative support or clear legal definition of what constitutes 'youth tasks'.
+As a result, the implementation of these tasks varies widely.